Mini-Minimax Uncertainty Quantification for Emulators: Introduction

-The observations impose a lower bound on $K$ (but no upper bound).
-We explore whether some approximation of $f$, computable from the observations alone, is guaranteed to be accurate throughout the domain of $f$---no matter what $f$ is---provided $f$ agrees with the observations and has a Lipschitz constant not greater than the observed lower bound on $K$.
-Viewed as a function of $w$ in the domain of $f$, the minimax error of emulators over the set $\F$ of functions that agree with the observations and have Lipschitz constant no greater than the lower bound is called the \emph{potential error}.
+Consider \emph{all} emulators that can be computed from the observations alone, without additional knowledge of $f$; this collection includes emulators constructed using GP, PC, MARS, and all the other methods mentioned above.
+Viewed as a function of $w$ in the domain of $f$, the minimax error among such emulation methods over the set $\Fkh$ of functions that agree with the observations and have Lipschitz constant no greater than $\hat{K}$ is the \emph{mini-minimax uncertainty} $\mmmUncertainty(w)$ in the title of this paper.

-The potential error is the ``mini-minimax uncertainty'' the title refers to.
-The first ``mini'' refers to the regularity condition: since $f$ is essentially guaranteed to be less regular than the $n$ observations require, the potential error is a lower bound on the minimax uncertainty for functions that are as regular as $f$.
-The second ``mini'' refers to emulators: this is the uncertainty for the best emulator.
+The first ``mini'' refers to the regularity condition: since $K$ is not smaller than $\hat{K}$, $\mmmUncertainty(w)$ is a lower bound on the minimax uncertainty for functions that are as regular as $f$.
+The second ``mini'' refers to emulators: this is the uncertainty for the best emulator---including all the standard ones.
 The ``max'' is over functions that agree with $f$ at the observations and satisfy the optimistic regularity condition.
-That is, the potential error is the smallest that the maximum uncertainty could be, for the best emulator, for functions no less regular than $f$ is required to be by the observations.
-The maximum potential error over the domain of $f$ is the \emph{maximum potential error}.
+That is, $\mmmUncertainty(w)$ is the smallest that the uncertainty at $w$ could be, for the best emulator, over the set of functions that have the highest degree of regularity consistent with the observations and that agree with the observations.
+The maximum of $\mmmUncertainty(w)$ over $w$ in the domain of $f$ is an attainable lower bound on the maximum uncertainty of any emulator $\hat{f}$ of $f$.

-If $K$ were known, finding the potential error would be a standard problem in information-based complexity \cite{Packel1988,Traub1980,Traub1988}.
-However, $K$ is unknown because $f$ is only partially observed.
-We derive bounds on the potential error using a lower bound for $K$ computed from the observed variation in $f$.

-First, we derive a lower bound on the number of additional observations that could be necessary to learn $f$ (section \ref{sec:Bounds-on-num-evals}).
-We apply the bound to climate simulations from the Community Atmosphere Model, and find that the number of computer simulations needed to approximate $f$ to within any useful accuracy could be astronomical.

-Next, we give two lower bounds on the maximum potential error for approximating $f$ from a fixed set of observations (section \ref{sec:Bounds-on-error}).
-The first bound is empirical.
-If this bound is large, then every emulator based on these observations is \emph{potentially substantially incorrect}.
-The second bound, which is tighter, is a fraction of the unknown Lipschitz constant.
-That bound enables us to give conditions under which the constant emulator based on just one observation at the centroid has smaller maximum potential error than any emulator trained on the actual observations.
-When these conditions hold---and they hold for the climate simulations---every emulator is potentially substantially incorrect, even though there might be many observations, made at great expense.